mapeditor/tiled/docs/manual/automapping.rst

    layers and some of the tiles that are part of the same coherent rule are empty.
 Normally these tiles would be ignored, unless the special "Empty" tile was placed.
 With this option they behave as tiles matching "Empty".

 .. raw:: html

+   <div class="new">New in Tiled 1.10</div>

+Probability
+   This float layer property can be added to **output** layers to control the probability that a given output index will be chosen.
+The probabilities for each output index are relative to one another, and default to 1.0.
+For example, if you have **outputA** with probability 2 and **outputB** with probability 0.5, A will be chosen four times as often as B. If multiple output layers with the same index have their "Probability" set, the last (top-most) layer's probability will be used.

+.. raw:: html